 The running order for this week’s edition of BBC Match of the Day is as follows:

-Burnley host Watford in a non-televised match.
-Highlights of all three matches will be shown on BBC MOTD 2 from 10.30pm, BBC One on Sunday evening.
+Highlights will be shown on BBC MOTD 2 from 10.30pm, BBC One on Sunday evening.

-The final Premier League game of the weekend comes on the Monday Night Football, where Crystal Palace host Liverpool.
-This match will be shown live on Sky Sports from 7pm.
+The final Premier League game of the weekend takes place on the Monday Night Football as Crystal Palace travel to Bournemouth.
+The match will be shown live on Sky Sports Premier League from 7.00pm.

 Amazon Prime will broadcast ten matches from the Premier League this week as another round of fixtures in the 2019/20 season take place.
 This will be first time Amazon will shown Premier League football following a deal which will see… Read more